Partial reflections and globally linked pairs in rigid graphs: Sequences of partial reflections

-Suppose for a contradiction that holds.
+Suppose for a contradiction that holds for some generic realization $(G,p)$.
 After squaring both sides, they become rational maps with rational coefficients in the coordinates of $p$.
 By \cref{lemma:rationalmapsgeneric}, if equality holds for the generic configuration $p$, then it holds for any configuration that is in the domain of both sides.
 This implies that for any $F$-admissible framework $(G,q)$ we have